 Space each straightedge on the Versaguide to twice (or another larger multiple if necessary) the desired increment.
 To continue our examples, if you want 5/8 inch wide strips, set your straightedges to 1 1/4-inches apart.
 If you want 1/4 inch strips, set your straightedges at 1 inch apart.

 Note: It is best to set straightedge increments while Versaguide is at 90 degrees, and then to adjust the angle afterward.

 Mark glass for tightly spaced scores.

-Place straightedges at some multiple of that spacing.
+Place straightedges at a multiple of that spacing.

-To extend the scoring along a wider piece of glass, align the Zero Mark to your last score, and score along each straightedge.
+To extend the scoring along a wider piece of glass without stopping to break a score and mark your glass again, align the Zero Mark to your last score, and score along each straightedge.
 Repeat the process using the second to last score and so on until all desired increments have been scored.

 Shift all the straightedges to the right and align their left sides to marks on the ruler.
 This might feel more intuitive because you are running your tool along the same side of the straightedge as you are aligning to the ruler marks.
 The downside is that you would be losing an inch of useful rail on the left side.